OnlpLab/RUN/README.md

 ```

 ### License
-This software is released under the terms of the Apache License, Version 2.0.
+This software and data are released under the terms of the Apache License, Version 2.0.